miguelgrinberg/Flask-Moment/README.md

     pip install pytest

-To run the tests from the root directory use: `py.test`.
+To run the tests from the root directory use: `pytest`.

 Reports on coverage with missing line numbers can be generated using pytest-cov:

     pip install pytest-cov

-And then running: `py-test --cov-report term-missing --cov=flask_moment`
+And then running: `pytest --cov-report term-missing --cov=flask_moment`